eceltov/shed/README.md

 Alternatively, you can also open the workspace in incognito mode, because it usually does not share cookies with the main browser.

 To change the role of a user in the workspace, navigate to the `Options` in the top right corner of the workspace, type in their username, select their new role, and finally change it using the `Change Role` button.
-The same interface can be used to add new users to the workspace.
+The same interface can be used to add new users to the workspace or to delete the workspace.

 The workspace can be in one of three access modes:
   - `Privileged`: allows only authenticated users with access to the workspace to connect to it.